Charlizard56/Charlizard56/README.md

 - 👋 Hi, I’m @Charlizard56
 - 👀 I’m interested in ...
 Videogames, succulents, and spiders
 - 🌱 I’m currently learning ...
-C# and Python
+Python

 <!---
 Charlizard56/Charlizard56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.